czue/pegasus-docs/teams.md

 **Note: all of the following examples assume you have setup Pegasus with teams enabled.**

+## Example Apps

+A Pegasus user Peter Cherna has created some [example applications](https://github.com/pcherna/pegasus-example-apps/) that demonstrate how to create different types of team-based models.
+They are a great place to start for inspiration and getting something up and running quickly!

+*Note: the example apps are not officially sanctioned/supported by Pegasus---though hopefully will be incorporated into a future release.*

 ## Models

 Teams use three primary models - `apps.users.CustomUser`, `apps.teams.Team`, and `apps.teams.Membership`.